 The purpose of this commentary is to provide a background to the clauses in the model specification to assist the specifier in completing the document ready for tendering.
 The model specification was prepared by the members of AustStab and provides best practice.
-This commentary makes reference to various AustStab National Guidelines and these are available from members or the AustStab Web site at
+This commentary makes reference to various AustStab National Guidelines, Construction Tips and these are available from members or the AustStab Web site at www.auststab.com.au decision and suggested binders for various pavement materials are found in the Austroads publications (Austroads, 2006 and AustStab, 2007).

 The specification allows for part or full-service contracts.
 A full service contract is defined where the contractor will supply all materials and equipment, trim and cure.
+Accredited stabilisation contractors should be used in the tender and construction process.

 The aim of this specification is for Council to specify the same construction principles around Australia and the specification may be used for new or existing lightly-trafficked roads.
-Binders that are suitable with this specification include cementitious materials, including cement, fly ash, slag or lime.
-The appropriate binder for a soil is an important decision and suggested binders for soil types are listed in references 1 and 2.
+The appropriate binder for a soil is an important